OEE Calculation & Monitoring: Boost Production Efficiency

 - PLC Data

 In many cases, availability data may already be logged in Programmable Logic Controllers (PLCs), which track the state of machinery in real time.
 This can be an efficient resource to gauge truly productive manufacturing time, as most PLCs continuously log manufacturing equipment status and operational metrics.
-Using an IoT gateway, this data can be transmitted directly to the cloud, bypassing the need to install extra sensors.
+Using an IoT gateway, this data can be transmitted from PLC to the cloud, bypassing the need to install extra sensors.
 This option is ideal for factories equipped with a robust PLC infrastructure, as it leverages existing resources for seamless, real-time monitoring of machine runtime.

 OEE Monitoring: Performance